 The 'What are my Gap Year options?' article from TargetJobs explores your gap year options, with advice on organisations that can support you.

 BUNAC offers a free gap year mentoring scheme to students, with one-to-one support to help you design a fulfilling gap year.
-This can be done by phone, Skype, email or face to face and there's no obligation to sign up to a BUNAC programme after your initial consultation.
+This can be done by phone, Skype, email or face-to-face and there's no obligation to sign up for a BUNAC programme after your initial consultation.

 Talk it through